denis-scher/TicTacToe/README.md

 # TicTacToe

 TicTacToe game I implemented using Java with the purpose of learning the language.
 I implemented the opponents AI using the Minimax algorithm.
-This algorithm was covered in "Fundamentals of artificial intelligence and its applications"  (course number 096210 at the Technion) i took this semester.
+This algorithm was covered in "Fundamentals of artificial intelligence and its applications"  (course number 096210 at the Technion) I took this semester.

 The game has no graphics except for basic terminal outputs: